 - This is a secure environment that conforms to industry best practices for maintaining data integrity and longevity.

 - Data owners can retain complete control over who can access their data.
-Specific datasets can be made freely available, available only on request, or restricted to only certain IPs, to individual account(s) or to specific groups.
+Specific datasets can be made freely available, available only on request, or restricted to only certain IPs, to an individual account(s) or to specific groups.

 - Dataverse is widely used by academic institutions in Canada and the U.S. and datasets are indexed and searchable across institutions